smhassanerfani/si2022/tauraat/README.md

     Figure 13.
 Bi-modal distribution and experimental CDF for Channel width.
 </p>

 The variation of channel width over time and the results of DBSCAN on the width values are shown in Figure 14.
+Width measurements are generally dominated around two different values over time.
+This shows measurements might be done in two different locations over time, or in two different streamflow stages (e.g., active-channel, bankfull, overbank).
-Such a model `DBSCAN(eps=5, min_samples=20)` instantiated and the results are as follows:
+DBSCAN model is instantiated with `DBSCAN(eps=5, min_samples=20)` and the results are as follows:

 <p align = "center">
     <img src="https://github.com/smhassanerfani/si2022/blob/main/tauraat/data/05425500_dbscan.png?raw=true"